juangcarmona/jgcarmona.com/src/content/blog/building-a-sovereign-home-network/index.md

 * Zigbee, MQTT, or IoT services
 * Persistent application state

-All stateful execution lives inside the homes.
-The edge can be destroyed and rebuilt without data loss.
+All stateful execution lives inside the homes.The edge can be destroyed and rebuilt without data loss.

 ## 4. Network Overlay: WireGuard as the Backbone